GetBackers: Anime

 The anime was first licensed in English by ADV Films.
-ADV released the English dubbed series in a total of ten DVD volumes from August 24, 2004 to November 1, 2005.
-Compilations volumes from the seasons 1 and 2 were also released on October 10, 2006 and January 2, 2007, while a full compilation of the series was published on January 15, 2008.
+The series was released on ten DVD volumes from August 24, 2004, to November 1, 2005.
+Two DVD box sets were released on October 10, 2006, and January 2, 2007, The entire series was released on single box set on January 15, 2008.
 In April 2009, A.D.
-Vision started streaming the series online in their The Anime Network website.
-The series has been re-licensed by Sentai Filmworks, who re-released it on DVD in later 2012.
-On August 25, 2016 the series began airing on ShortsHD.
+Vision started streaming the series online on its Anime Network website.
+The series has been re-licensed by Sentai Filmworks, who re-released it on DVD on May 8, 2012.
+On August 25, 2016, the series began airing on ShortsTV.

-The anime was also licensed by Sony Pictures Entertainment (SPE) which created its own English Dub in collaboration with Red Angel Media.
-The show broadcast on the Animax Channel in Asia, and ABS-CBN / Studio 23 in the Philippines.
+The series was broadcast on Animax Asia in Southeast Asia, and ABS-CBN/Studio 23 in the Philippines.

 Drama CDs

 Two drama CDs have been released for the story arcs not found in the TV series, namely the news involving the GetBackers searching for disappeared kids involved with a card game named the Divine Design, their search for a red wine named the Marine Red, and the war between Shido Fuyuki's clan, the Maryudo and their rivals, the Kiryudo.
-The first CD, entitled 'GetBackers "TARGET G"', was released February 21, 2003.
-The second entitled 'GetBackers "TARGET B"' was released on March 21, 2003.
+The first CD, entitled 'GetBackers "Target G"', was released February 21, 2003.
+The second entitled 'GetBackers "Target B"' was released on March 21, 2003.

 Video games

 A total of five video games based on GetBackers have been released in Japan, all of them developed and published by Konami.
 The first was a fighting game GetBackers Dakkanoku: Ubawareta Mugenshiro for the PlayStation 2 and PC on September 26, 2002.
 GetBackers Dakkanoku - Jagan Fuuin! followed it in 2003 for the PC and Game Boy Advance, as well as the PC exclusive RPG GetBackers Dakkanoku: Metropolis Dakkan Sakusen!.
 Two more fighting games, GetBackers Dakkanoku: Dakkandayo!
-Zenin Shuugou! and GetBackers Dakkanoku - Urashinshiku Saikyou Battle, were released in 2003 and 2004, respectively.
+Zenin Shuugou! and GetBackers Dakkanoku – Urashinshiku Saikyou Battle, were released in 2003 and 2004, respectively.
 While the former was only for PCs, the latter was also released for the PlayStation 2.
 Rando Ayamine worked for all these video games, making illustrations for them.

 The 2009 PlayStation Portable fighting game, Sunday vs Magazine: Shūketsu!
 Chōjō Daikessen, also produced by Konami, included Ban Mido as a playable character.